foxdonut/meiosis-guide/meiosis_big_picture.md

 - If there is a `postRender` function, it gets called with the view.
 - If there is a `nextAction` function, Meiosis calls it with the model, proposal, and `actions` object or `propose` function.
 The `nextAction` function decides whether to trigger another action by calling `propose`.

 These diagrams are a cheat-sheet that you can return to for reference.
-In the following chapters, we'll discuss each property that you can pass to `Meiosis.createComponent` in more detail.
+In the following chapters, we'll discuss each property that you can pass to `meiosis.createComponent` in more detail.